eslint/rfcs/designs/2019-eslintrc-improvements/README.md

 ![](deps2.svg)

-Surprisingly, now the return value of `CofnigArray.loadFile(filePath)` has all needed information to check files.
+Surprisingly, now the return value of `ConfigArrayFactory.loadFile(filePath)` has all needed information to check files.
 Previously, we also needed information that was registered somewhere.

 <details><summary>Example:</summary>